twashing/beatthemarket.backend/README.md

 goo-loop and closed? on core.async channels are not a good enough control mechanism async operations take a long time, and can have a closed DB when trying to write

+* These values should match against aggregated tentries :bookkeeping.account/balance :bookkeeping.account/amount

+* !
+Ensure we're only creating stock accounts on a per user / game basis

 * generate specs from example data
   * https://github.com/stathissideris/spec-provider